 Application deadlines for state schools

 Any parent wishing their children to be state educated must complete an online national admission process opened from September to January for the Reception Admissions (children aged 4 to 5), and from September to October only for entry into secondary (Year 7, children aged 11-12).

 The application process allows families to list several state school choices, in order of preference.

 For the secondary transfer, because the time frame for admissions is so tight, parents should make their search one or two years ahead to make sure they understand their local school offer, understand the tricky admission criteria (distance, faith, ability, siblings) and have time to visit the different schools.

 It is really a full time and stressful job for busy mums or dads with lots of emotional pressure at stake.

-Once again, this year, the best secondary schools in London have been oversubscribed, like Holland Park School, with 1715 applications for 240 places, The Grey Coat Hospital school in Westminster with 1203 applications for 167 places.
+Once again, most years, the best state secondary schools in London are oversubscribed, like Holland Park School, with 1715 applications for 240 places, The Grey Coat Hospital school in Westminster with 1203 applications for 167 places.